telerik/winforms-docs/listview/programmatically-populating-with-data.md

 {{endregion}}

 The columns are visualized when RadListView is in __DetailView__ mode.
-You can
-        	set cell values to the items of RadListView using their indexers.
+You can set cell values to the items of RadListView using their indexers.
 The keys can be either the index of the column, the name of the column, or the column itself.

-        #_[C#] Populating cells_
+#### Populating cells

 {{source=..\SamplesCS\ListView\ListViewProgramaticallyPopulatingWithData.cs region=populateCells}}
 {{source=..\SamplesVB\ListView\ListViewProgramaticallyPopulatingWithData.vb region=populateCells}}